 We all know an anchor’s shape and function.
 But I have always wondered how it worked since I was a kid.
 Isn’t it incredible how a stubby piece of metal can hold down a huge vessel?
 Fast forward to today, I have owned a boat for a couple of years, learned proper mooring and docking skills, and finally came up with a thorough and accurate answer.

 Picking up this information will help you use an anchor appropriately.
 Also, “How do most anchors hold a recreational boat in place?” is a question you might encounter when taking boating exams.
 In short, the anchor reaches the seafloor and buries itself into the sand.
 Due to the unique shapes, when the boat moves around on the water, it can dig more cavernously and lock the boat in place.

 However, there are multiple factors that affect the sufficient level of anchoring.
-Let’s explore further!
+Let’s explore this further!

 Table of Contents

 An anchor is a device that connects a boat to the bed of the lake, sea, or river to hold it in place.
 Each type has a slightly different working principle.
 But generally speaking, once dropped out of the ship’s hull, the anchor will sink right down.
 Due to the device’s heaviness, the pointed flukes will burrow deep under the sand and stay put.

 When the wind or current make the boat drift slightly, there will be more pressure applied on the anchor, causing it to dig even deeper.
 Besides the anchor’s weight, gravitational force must be calculated carefully to establish a reliable and capable anchoring system.
 Oftentimes, the captain gently steers the ship in the reverse direction to help set the anchor.
 Proper setting will provide more stability and resistance.